0xHillside/0xHillside.github.io/_posts/2024-09-17-Pagers-Exploding.md

 are circulating on the internet as of right now

 ### DISCLAIMER

+Skip to the conclusion if you dont wanna read all of this

+\
 **I am NOT** a chemist or in any way **knowledgable** interms of electronics, this post was made by using purely research and some critical thinking to show how e asy disinformation campagins can go.
 I would like to add I do not **ASSOCIATE** nor am I